 How To Save Money, Have A Lush Green Lawn And Be Environmentally Responsible

 You might think these ends are mutually exclusive but there is a very simple and cost-effective way to achieve all three.
 The answer is to have a soil analysis done.
 Soil analysis (testing) provides the basic information every homeowner needs to make proper pH, additions of lime or sulfur, and fertilization decisions.
 Armed with the results of a soil test you’ll be able to make decisions resulting in application of the best materials for the job at hand, applied at the optimal time and in the proper quantity.
+If you want an alternative that requires less maintenance, using artificial grass in your yard is worth considering.

 The pH of your soil, a measure of the acidity or alkalinity, will influence the availability of the nutrients that your lawn needs.
 Each of these nutrients has a bearing on the health of your lawn and must be maintained in the proper quantity, one relative to the other.
 The only way to know what’s in your soil is to collect a sample and have it analyzed in a professional lab.
 If you guess, you will either apply too little and get marginal results or see much of your investment run down the storm drain and eventually into the local streams and rivers.
+These factors can and will also affect tree health, so once you have your results you can consult with a tree company and see what kind of trees they recommend for your particular situation.

 So what is the best pH level for your lawn?
 The answer is a slightly acidic soil with a pH between 6.2 and 6.8.
 This is the range where the majority of the nutrients are most readily available for use or absorption by the grass.
 Have a pH outside of that range and the nutrients cannot be optimally absorbed by the roots and used by the grass.
+Some types of grass are more resistant than others.
+Options like buffalo turf are quite resilient, and ideal for those that want a nice looking lawn without excessive upkeep.

 How to Achieve a Change in pH